 Free Interactive 4: Celebrate the Earth (Interact Live April 18, 2019)

 This day of programs is now complete.
+The original program promo is available above.
 To view the archived edition of each, just click on the title below to be taken to that particular program.

 Celebrate the Earth with Worms: Decomposer Detectives

 Learn from Maggie McCoy, Education and Volunteer Coordinator at the EarthWays Center of the Missouri Botanical Garden as she leads students through an investigation of a working vermicompost (worm) bin, talks about how vermicompost bins can be a part of sustainability in the home, and answers student question about the topic.

 Celebrate the Earth with Less Pollution: Recycle Responsibly – and Remember to Reduce & Reuse!